ekernf01/ekernf01.github.io/_posts/2020-03-10-GRN_enhancers.md

 math: true
 ---

-This is not a standalone post.
-Check out the [intro](https://ekernf01.github.io/GRN_intro) to this series.

---

-### Why go beyond RNA?

-Other posts in this series mostly deal with measuring and predicting RNA levels.
+In the [intro](https://ekernf01.github.io/GRN_intro), I described a three-part scheme to unravel the mystery of multicellular life.
+As part of that, I talked about how I mostly am trying to predict RNA levels these days.
 But, we know that important parts of the human regulatory network are contained in other types of molecules: for example, of all mutations related to autoimmunity, [90% are not in a coding region](https://www.nature.com/articles/nature13835#close).
-This post discusses a class of gene-like entities called *enhancers* that have recently emerged as an interesting and potentially useful counterpart to coding genes.
-Teams are beginning to catalog enhancers and build them into network models.
+This post discusses a class of gene-like entities called *enhancers* that have recently emerged as an interesting and potentially useful counterpart to genes.
+Teams are beginning to catalog enhancers and figure out how they help control cell state.
 This post will survey how that's being done and will convey one important current question: how do we best connect each enhancer with the gene(s) it helps control?

 ### How to measure noncoding DNA such as enhancers